Swerfer/cheapest_hours_HA_card/README.md

 •	Go to the dashboard of your choice, add a new manual card and past the YAML from card.yaml in the YAML editor.

+•	Change the Dutch texts in the language of your choice.

 •	Save the card and you’re done.

 ## Buy me a coffee